disismeg31/CatcheMeButton/README.md

 # CatcheMeButton
 Created with CodeSandbox
-just a simple eventhandling in react using mouse enter
+- Just a simple event handling in react using onMouseEnter